 Upon receipt of full payment of your tuition fees, we will finalise your admittance and notify you of this decision.
-Then you will be able to start preparing your trip so you will arrive in Holland well before your study programme takes off.
+After completing your application, you will be able to start preparing your journey to the Netherlands before the start of your programme.

-Naturally you can always contact us if you have questions on how to arrange your transport.
+Naturally, you can always contact us if you have questions on how to arrange your transport.
 We are glad to help out.

-Please find a handy checklist in this Practical guide to living in the Netherlands is useful tool for preparing your journey to the Netherlands, including a list of things to prepare before you leave for the Netherlands and the things you need to do after your arrival.
+This Practical guide to living in the Netherlands is useful tool for preparing your journey to the Netherlands, including a list of items to prepare before and after your arrival.

-All new residents of the Netherlands have to register at the local municipality a few days after their arrival.
-The documents that are necessary for your registration may differ per municipality and per country of origin.
-Please bear in mind that you need to arrange some documents before you leave for the Netherlands!
+All new residents of the Netherlands need to register at the local municipality within five days of arriving.
+The required documents may differ per municipality and per country of origin and you may need to prepare your documentation before your arrival.

 All municipalities ask you to bring your passport (or ID for EU students).

 You also have to prove you have an address in the Netherlands, usually on the basis of your housing contract.

 In certain cases, Dutch municipalities may ask international students to bring an original and certified copy of their birth certificate, especially if you intend to stay in the Netherlands for more than one year.
 If your birth certificate is not issued in Dutch, English, French or German, you will also need to provide a certified translation.

 If your home country has signed the Apostille Convention, you must have your birth certificate affixed with an Apostille by the designated authority in your country.
 Please check the list of treaty signatories.